 The ADM 5-string banjo has an eye-catching and brilliant look thanks to the high-quality metal and wood finishings on its exterior.
 It is also easy to play thanks to its adjustable tailpiece with an armrest.

 It comes with a resonator and neck made from 7-ply mahogany that enables the ADM 5-string banjo to produce a wonderful sound.

 This banjo comes from the Washburn company which has been in the industry for over 120 years.
 The B10 model of the banjo integrates the tradition of banjos with the demands of contemporary needs making it a great banjo that is affordable and has high quality.

-The B10 has a closed back resonator with a very elegant styling and its price tag is affordable.
+The B10 has a closed-back resonator with very elegant styling and its price tag is affordable.
 The main features of its hardware are a resonator made from mahogany wood and its rosewood fingerboard has 22 frets.

 With its traditional design, the B10 produces a smooth and plucky sound that you need from a banjo that has a resonator-back.